 CNUT can be downloaded together with each Canopy system release that supports CNUT.
 Software for these Canopy system releases is packaged on the Canopy Support web page as either

-- a . zip file for use without the CNUT application. - a .pkg file (for example, CANOPY4.2_P1.9_DES.pkg) that the CNUT application can open.
+- a .zip file for use without the CNUT application. - a .pkg file that the CNUT application can open.